 How Does ISO Work?

-ISO creates standards and regulations considering consumer needs and safety.
+Importance of ISO standards and regulations considering consumer needs and safety.
 International Accreditation Firm (IAF) is an international forum that works with ISO and provides accreditation to regulatory bodies in their respective countries.
-IAF establishes mutual recognition arrangements which are also known as Multilateral Arrangements (MLA).
+The IAF establishes mutual recognition agreements, otherwise known as Multilateral Agreements (MLA).

 IAF oversees Accreditation Bodies (AB) around the world.
 These bodies ensure that companies do not need to be certified in every country they are selling products.